Xacus/demonlord/README.md

 Rolls initiative for the selected actor token.
 - game.demonlord.rollInitMacro();

+Healing Potion Macro:
+Takes the selected actors Healing Rate and subtracts it from his/her damage.
+- game.demonlord.healingPotionMacro();

 ### **Tracking:**
 You can track both Health and Insanity and they are set on the token when an Actor is created.
 - characteristics.health